sid-1998/booknotes/system-design/system-design-interview/chapter10/Web-crawler.md

 * Can use NOSql but will be expensive as we have a lot of data.

 * S3 is better choice
+* Recent content can be added to cache as we want to process them and need to access it quickly.
+We can have a LRU based eviction policy